-The 30-year average, 10-m air temperature for days with snow on the ground, is shown in Fig. 2a.
-The linear trends in annual averages for each grid cell are provided in Fig. 2b.
-The spatial variability in linear trends across this Arctic-system domain is considerable, with variations in magnitude and changes in sign occurring over distances of a few hundred km.
-As examples of positive (increasing with time) and negative (decreasing with time) temperature trends, annual values averaged over 250-km by 250-km regions in Alaska and Canada are presented in Figs. 2c and 2d, respectively, along with the associated linear trend lines.
+The 30-yr-average, 10-m air temperature for days with snow on the ground, is shown in Fig. 3a.
+The linear trends in annual averages for each grid cell are provided in Fig. 3b.
+The spatial variability in linear trends across this Arctic-system domain is considerable, with variations in magnitude and changes in sign occurring over distances of a few hundred kilometers.
+As general examples of positive (increasing with time) and negative (decreasing with time) temperature trends, annual values during the snow-covered period, averaged over 250 km by 250 km regions in Alaska and Canada are presented in Figs. 3c,d, respectively, along with the associated linear trend lines.
+These two regions were chosen because they typically represent opposite trends for the analyzed variables.

-The domain-average trend for air temperature with snow on the ground was 0.17 °C decade-1 (Table 1).
-In addition, by defining a region to be a 250-km by 250-km area that was free of ice or ocean grid cells [such as the boxes in Fig. 2, panels (a) and (b)], minimum (-0.55 °C decade-1) and maximum (0.78 °C decade-1) regional trends over the simulation domain, and corresponding to minimum and maximum colors and patterns shown in Fig. 2b, were calculated (Table 1).
-Positive trends of this variable covered 73% of the simulation domain (Table 1).
-At the coarsest scale, the overall domain-averaged temperature trend was small since it was comprised of larger-magnitude temperature shifts in contrasting directions occurring across the Arctic system.
+The domain-average linear trend for air temperature with snow on the ground was 0.17° C decade-1 (p < 0.10, where p is the level of significance; Fig. 3; Table 1).
+In addition, a region was defined to be a 250 km by 250 km area that was free of ice or ocean grid cells (such as the boxes in Figs. 3a,b).
+To find the region within the simulation domain that had the minimum average trend, and the region that had the maximum average trend, a 25 by 25 gridcell "box" was swept over the simulation domain, incrementing the box position by one grid cell in x and/or y, while calculating the average trend over each box position.
+Box positions that included ice and/or ocean grid cells were rejected, and the minimum and maximum regional (i.e., box) trends were identified and saved.
+For air temperature with snow on the ground, minimum (-0.55° C decade-1; p < 0.05) and maximum $(0.78^{\circ}\text{C decade}^{-1}; p < 0.01)$ regional trends over the simulation domain were calculated (Table 1).
+These regions corresponded to the minimum and maximum colors/values and patterns shown in Fig. 3b (exact positions not shown).

+Positive trends of this variable covered 73% of the simulation domain (Fig. 3b; Table 1).
+At the coarsest scale, the overall domain-averaged temperature trend was small since it comprised larger-magnitude temperature shifts in contrasting directions occurring across the Arctic system.
 Also note that because the snow-covered season changed throughout the simulation, the time period over which the temperature averaging occurred also varied from one year to the next.
-The domain-average air temperature trend, with and without snow on the ground (i.e., including the snow-free season) was 0.38 °C decade-1, and positive trends covered 99% of the domain (Table 1).
+Because of this, snow-on-the-ground air temperature trends do not just reflect changes in air temperature; they also include information regarding changes in snow-season timing and length.
+The domain-average, annual air temperature trend (i.e., with and without snow on the ground) was 0.38° C decade-1 (p < 0.01), and positive trends covered 99% of the domain (Fig. 4; Table 1).